95 Expert Picks

-The 49ers are 4-1 in their last four games coming off a bye under Kyle Shanahan. ...
+The Dolphins are 4-1 in their last five games as they push for a playoff spot ...

 While there is an outright winner and loser in football games, there is also a winner and loser against the spread.
 This refers to the point spread that is determined by oddsmakers and the betting market.
 If Dallas is -7.5, it is considered the 7.5-point favorite and must win by eight points or more to cover.